Inform. Inspect. Improve.

 Get to know the laws… if the owner and/or occupant fail to comply in a timely manner with a request to correct a violation, a municipal court citation may be issued and/or the violation corrected at the owner’s expense.
 A lien may be filed to recover the city’s cost of abatement.
-Please view the 2009 Code Compliance Guide (PDF) to learn more about the different types of violations.
+Please view the City of Abilene Code of Ordinances to learn more about the different types of violations.

 Grass & Weeds Over 12 Inches

 Grasses weeds or brush at a height greater than twelve (12) inches, including the adjacent parkway and alleys.
 This includes:

 - The portion of any lot, tract or parcel of land greater than five (5) acres, which is within thirty (30) feet from the curb of any street, edge of pavement, or any traveled portion of a street or roadway.

 - The portion of the lot, tract or parcel of land greater than five (5) acres, which is within thirty (30) feet from any abutting lot, tract or parcel of land which is one(1) acre or less and occupied by a residence.

 Please Note: Grass & weeds over 4 feet will be sent directly to a mower and the owner will be billed.

 Dead, diseased, or insect harboring trees when such trees constitute a hazard to life or property.

 Fences in a deteriorated condition or subject to falling down due to lack of maintenance or damage or that are repaired with materials that are not comparable to the original.